YuvalArbel1/Arkanoid-Adventure/README.md

 * Restore the gameplay's crescendo by invoking the 'Space' key.
 * Immerse yourself in the quest to dismantle all blocks, advancing through the levels toward triumph.

-Immerse yourself in this enchanting journey of **Arkanoid Adventure**—a harmonious symphony of classic gameplay and modern design principles.
+Immerse yourself in this enchanting journey of **Arkanoid Adventure** a harmonious symphony of classic gameplay and modern design principles.
 Unleash your skills, transcend levels, and bask in the euphoria of victory!